shfty-rust/bevy-instancing/README.md

 An indirect-instanced mesh renderer for the bevy game engine.

-This is WIP.
-A discussion about this (and other attempts at the same goal) can be found in Bevys own [_GPU Instancing_ issue]( https://github.com/bevyengine/bevy/issues/89#issuecomment-1197783076).
+This repository can be considered experimental.
+Discussion about the issue it attempts to solve can be found at the [bevy issue tracker]( https://github.com/bevyengine/bevy/issues/89#issuecomment-1197783076).